RPanczak/ISPM_excess-mortality-historical/README.md

-# ISPM_excess-mortality
+# Tracking excess mortality in Switzerland, Spain & Sweden.

-Tracking excess mortality in Switzerland, Spain & Sweden.
+Visual summary of main results.

 ## Estimates of excess